Background and activities

 - (2017) "I am ready and willing to provide the service...though my religion frowns on abortion" Ghanaian midwives mixed attitudes to abortion services: A qualitative study.
 International Journal of Environmental Research and Public Health. vol. 14 (12).

 - (2017) Why do women not adhere to advice on maternal referral in rural Tanzania?
 Narratives of women and their family members.
 Global health action. vol. 10 (1).

-- (2017) Prevalence and risk factors of Domestic Violence among pregnant women attending rioutine antenatal care in Nepal.
+- (2017) Prevalence and associated factors of domestic violence among pregnant women attending routine antenatal care in Nepal.
 Scandinavian Journal of Public Health.

 - (2016) Evaluation of a training program for health care workers to improve the quality of care for rape survivors: a quasi-experimental design study in Morogoro, Tanzania.
 Global health action. vol. 9 (31735).

 - (2016) Community health workers can improve male involvement in maternal health: evidence from rural Tanzania.
 Global health action. vol. 9 (30064).

 - (2016) Effectivness of Home Based Life Saving Skills training by community health workers on knowledge of danger signs, birth preparedness, complication readiness and facility delivery, among women in Rural Tanzania.
 BMC Pregnancy and Childbirth. vol. 16 (129).

 - (2016) The Impact of the West Africa Ebola Outbreak on Obstetric Health Care in Sierra Leone.
 PLoS ONE. vol. 11 (2).

 - (2016) Spatial sexual dimorphism of X and Y homolog gene expression in the human central nervous system during early male development.
 Biology of Sex Differences. vol. 7 (5).